PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-09 10:48:25
+Last updated: 2024-04-09 10:48:59
-Random Quote: To live is to risk it all.
-Otherwise you're just an inert chunk of randomly assembled molecules drifting wherever the universe blows you. - Rick Sanchez
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher